-Let’s face it, tampons are not the most discreet product.
-The good news is that some brands make pocket-sized, retractable tampons.
-Check out U by Kotex’s click tampons or Lola’s 100% organic compact tampons.
-Not only are these tampons typically better for the environment because they do not require as much material, but they also take up less space (a.k.a more room in your bag for clothes, shoes, and other fun items).
+Also, many brands now sell pocket-sized travel tampons.
+Check out the click tampons from U by Kotex or Lola’s 100% organic compact tampons.
+Not only are these tampons typically better for the environment because they don’t use as much material, but they also take up less space in your suitcase.

 Don’t forget anti-inflammatories

-Period-related bloating is caused by changes in estrogen and progesterone, which cause the body to retain more water and salt.
-While this may be unavoidable, there are certain steps you can take to minimize other contributing factors.
-For instance, staying hydrated, eating foods that are high in potassium, and exercising may help regulate the body’s fluid levels.
+Period-related bloating is caused by changes in your levels of estrogen and progesterone, which cause the body to retain more water and salt.
+While this may be unavoidable, there are steps you can take to minimize contributing factors.
+For instance, staying hydrated, eating foods that are low in sodium, and exercising may help regulate the body’s fluid levels.

 It may sound like we’re giving you a long list to check off before you can even begin to enjoy your vacation, but ultimately, this is a time to unwind and relax.
-After all your preparation, you deserve to make the most of your time.
-Go ahead and have a cocktail, put your feet in the sand, kick back by the lake, or do whatever it is that your heart desires (as long as what your heart desires isn’t illegal and doesn’t hurt anyone).
+After all your preparation, you deserve to make the most of your vacation.
+Cut yourself some slack and treat yourself to whatever it is that your heart desires (as long as what your heart desires isn’t illegal and doesn’t hurt anyone).

 How can Pandia Health help?

-Should you decide to make your #periodsoptional (vacation or not) Pandia Health has your back!
+Should you decide to make your #PeriodsOptional, Pandia Health has your back!
 Not only do we offer a variety of birth control options, but we also have a ton of resources that can help you decide which method works best for your lifestyle.
-If you choose to take the pill, don’t forget to sign up for our FREE delivery service, so you can #SkipTheTrip the pharmacy and get your prescription shipped right to your mailbox.
+If you choose to take the pill or Twirla patch, don’t forget to sign up for our FREE delivery service, so you can #SkipTheTrip the pharmacy and get your prescription shipped right to your mailbox.